 Appeal procedures for graduate students related to grades, student educational records, academic policy/requirements, and professional program selection are outlined in the Student Handbook.

 Academic Integrity

 Integrity in scholarship and research is an essential characteristic of our academic life and structure in the university.
 Any activity that compromises the pursuit of truth and the advancement of knowledge besmirches the intellectual effort and may undermine confidence in the academic enterprise.
 The Graduate School expects students to conduct their academic endeavors with honesty and integrity.
 The definition of academic misconduct and appeal procedures for graduate students who are accused of academic misconduct are specified in the Student Handbook.
-UCA's Policy for responding to allegations of research misconduct is on the web at http://uca.edu/sponsoredprograms/policies/.
+UCA’s Policy for responding to allegations of research misconduct is linked from this page: http://uca.edu/sponsoredprograms/policiesandprocedures/.

 Policy on Research with Human Subjects

 Graduate or undergraduate student research projects may involve the use of human subjects.
 “Human subject” is defined as an individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual or (2) identifiable, confidential information about the individual.
 Both federal and university regulations require that all proposed research projects involving human subjects be reviewed and approved by the Institutional Review Board prior to the initiation of such studies.

 Specific information regarding procedures for obtaining appropriate review of proposed research projects involving human subjects is available from the office of the dean of the student’s college, the Graduate School, the Office of Sponsored Programs, or Sponsored Program’s web site at http://uca.edu/sponsoredprograms/researchcompliance/.